 Recently, I had occasion to reply to a question about the future of SSB in the "digital world".
 Here is a summary:

-I believe that SSB will stay around indefinitely, as it is still the most bandwidth- and power-efficient method for voice transmission.
+I believe that SSB will stay around for many years yet, as it is still the most bandwidth- and power-efficient method for voice transmission.
 The use of any emission type is governed by the ITU, not by equipment manufacturers.
 Given the fact that all military, maritime, aviation and commercial fixed and mobile HF services use SSB and ISB, the ITU will not be changing those rules for a very long time.
 Even if ITU approval is granted for a bandwidth-efficient digital voice mode, SSB and ISB will continue to be authorised for the indefinite future, because of their proven ability to "get the message through" under conditions where the digital mode fails.

 Apart from the regulatory aspects, we must consider how path performance degrades with decreasing C/N (carrier-to-noise) ratio for each emission type.
 The curves in Fig.1 are illustrative: